PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `353 passed in 21.19s`, plus the branch-changed broad related suite with `1428 passed in 24.96s`.

+The nested reconciliation after `late_binary_layout_recovery_stats` now requests the complete mutation counter and retains `_late_binary_layout_recovery_static_shape_stats`.
+The complete recovery aggregate, outer option guard, inner positive-count predicate, and runtime rewrite/prune/stable behavior are unchanged.
+The retained result has no consumer.

+This checkpoint passes the focused recovery/runtime/architecture gate with `299 passed in 19.68s`, plus the branch-changed broad related suite with `1429 passed in 24.81s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.